DavidSzmul/Reinforcement-Learning-Projects/RLlib/Installer/README.txt

 https://blog.finxter.com/python-how-to-import-modules-from-another-folder/

 * Add Project path in virtualenv
+Create PYTHONPATH in environment variables
-Add project in PYTHONPATH (manually for the moment)
+Add project in PYTHONPATH (manually for the moment, can create .bat for each project)